 Foreigners are often the targets of robbery, pickpocketing and bag snatching.

 Pickpocketing is common around Amsterdam's main tourist attractions, in restaurants and tourist accommodation, on public transport and at transport hubs.
-There are frequent reports of bag snatching on trains and trams, including those that operate through Schiphol Airport.
-Mobile devices are an attractive target for thieves operating on public transport systems.
+There are frequent reports of bag snatching on trains and trams, including those operating through Schiphol Airport.
+Mobile devices are an attractive target for thieves on public transport systems.

 Thieves sometimes operate in pairs, with one attempting to distract you while the other steals your possessions.
-People using automatic teller machines (ATMs) around nightclubs and bars are frequent targets.
+Automatic teller machines (ATMs) around nightclubs and bars are frequent targets.

 There are reports of thieves posing as plain clothes policemen.
 The thieves ask to inspect currency and credit cards looking for counterfeits.
 Tourists handing over money have been robbed.